Termites - Frequently Asked Questions

 1) How much does it cost to get a termite inspection?

 FREE Inspections are given on a structure to get a quote or advice on clients concerns.
 Real Estate inspections for a home sale or refinance which require termite certificates, normally the average cost is $65-$160, depending on the termite inspection company.
+We service Lake Charles, Elton, and much of the Southwest Louisiana area.

 2) What does it mean when I see flying termites?